cjdelisle/cjdns/doc/Whitepaper.md

             ^-- Charlie Director for Interface(Charlie->Bob) (reversed).

-Supposing Dave cannot forward the packet and needs to send an error, he does not know where Charlie's discriminator ends and Bob's begins so he can't re-order them but because they are bit reversed, he can reverse the order by bit reversing the entire Route Label.
+Supposing Dave cannot forward the packet and needs to send an error, he does not know where Charlie's Director ends and Bob's begins so he can't re-order them but because they are bit reversed, he can reverse the order by bit reversing the entire Route Label.